 When rain falls and sits on the surface of the road while the temperatures are below freezing, the water can quickly freeze into thin, invisible sheets of ice that eliminate the traction of the road.
 Since the black ice is impossible to spot, many drivers lose traction before they realize just how dangerous the road is — and unfortunately, unless they react appropriately, this can quickly cause a car accident.

-Best Tips to Stay Safe on the Roadhow to stay safe on the road
+Best Tips to Stay Safe on the Road

 If you suspect you might have to drive through hazardous road conditions, such as roads with oil slicks or black ice, it’s essential to know how to keep yourself safe.
 Here are our best tips for staying safe on slippery roads.
 If you want to protect yourself fully, we also recommend reading about the worst driving habits to avoid.